snoown/importmap-resolver/README.md

 This package can convert the import statements loading AMD.
 Meet these conditions to use this feature.

-- Module paths (URL or GET parameter) include the string `amd` or `umd` sandwiched between the symbols.
+- Resolved module names (URL or GET parameter) include the string `amd` or `umd` sandwiched between the symbols.
 - Specified modules output the variable declared in each import statement.

 See the following examples for more information.